 - Water resource and supply management for Energy

-The UEI will take the form of a three day workshop which will communicate relevant joint India–UK scientific outputs to state level stakeholders.
-In addition presentations from selected stakeholders will improve understanding of how scientific outputs are used in water management and policy.
+The UEI took the form of a three day workshop which enabled the communication of relevant joint India–UK scientific outputs to state-level stakeholders.
+In addition presentations from selected stakeholders that would improve understanding of how scientific outputs are used in water management and policy, were also given.